Maratus combustus

 Maratus combustus is a species of peacock spider native to Australia.
 The species was discovered together with Maratus felinus and Maratus aquilus by a research group from Monash University, near Lake Jasper in the South West region of Western Australia.
 However, the ranges of each species do not overlap.

 Description

-The spider has a medium-dark burnt orange color on its abdomen.
+The spider has a medium-dark burnt orange colour on its abdomen.
 Like other Maratus species, it is very small.
-Male spiders are brighter colored than female spiders.
+Male spiders are brighter coloured than female spiders.